Into the flak

-Germany’s air defences did not come cheaply as vast amounts of wealth, men and materiel was being dedicated to halting the bombers by the second half of 1943.
+Germany’s air defences were not cheap; vast amounts of wealth, men and materiel was being dedicated to halting the bombers by the second half of 1943.
 These efforts paid off in the short term, enmeshing Bomber Command in a statistical nightmare: its crews had a 51% chance of being killed on an operation; a 3% chance of being injured; a 12% chance of being captured; a 1% chance of escape; and a 24% chance of making it through unscathed.
 The remaining 9% were involved crashes over friendly territory, either through pilot error or mechanical fault.
 The RAF, aircraft manufacturers and some of the brightest minds available tried to improve the odds by introducing new aircraft variants and installing new technologies.
 This included the development of Gee and Oboe, early targeting devices that used radio waves.
 There were also electronic jamming kits and an on-board ground-scanning radar, the H2S, although the latter was used with caution as concern grew across autumn 1943 that the nightfighters were homing-in on the waves it emitted.*

 *In fact, the nightfighters only used H2S’s signal as a rough guide to keep track of the bomber stream.
 The real danger for the bomber crew came from the Monica tail warning radar that acted as a short-range beacon.
 These problems were fully resolved after July 1944 when a German nightfighter became lost and landed at a British airfield by mistake.
 This allowed the RAF to make thorough checks of the enemy’s technology and determine the latent danger of Monica, the use of which was immediately prohibited.